timholds/font-familiarity/README.txt

 [ ] figure out how to get the images into a nice shape for ML
 - what resolution should i use
 - should i be using PIL to create the images directly and use the google fonts api to download the fonts files locally?

+Update whole shebang into a data generating parameter Create a separate system for training the network once you have the data [ ] get it reading from the lorum ipson file